szager-chromium/rr/Testimonials.md

   -- Robert O'Callahan

+> I'm the author of OpenResty.
+I recently successfully used rr to quickly track down and fix a very obscure JIT stack overflow bug inside LuaJIT, with the help of LuaJIT's author.
+The patch is already merged to mainline: https://goo.gl/D5i47I The issue could only be randomly reproduced with a very large Lua script (1.8MB) in stress testing. `rr record` quickly recorded down a single run that hit this issue in stress testing on `x86_64`.
+The data breakpoints and reverse execution features in `rr replay` make debugging this nasty bug even enjoyable.
+Our [advanced gdb tools in Python](https://github.com/openresty/openresty-gdb-utils#readme) can also work flawlessly in `rr replay`.
+I really wish I had rr when I was tracking ~10 very deep LuaJIT bugs with LuaJIT's author a few years ago.
+At that time I could only analyze core dumps.
+Alas. rr is such an amazing tool!

+  -- Yichun Zhang (@agentzh)

 > rr has taken the application I work on from borderline-impossible to use inside a debugger to comically easy.
 I've got all my coworkers hooked on it.
 If you're using gdb, you should probably be using rr.

   -- @kellerb